-The improvised carbon dioxide scrubber aboard Apollo 13.
+The improvised carbon dioxide scrubber aboard Apollo 13. |

 Within this quick movie, there were a number of snippets that resonated with me.
 One of the most poignant bits was from Ntiedo Etuk, CEO at DimensionU, who described our current education system as having a "prove it before we put it out there" mentality in terms of what works or what does not in schools for kids.
 This really made me think.
 In a time when we are asking people to innovate, discover problems, and find divergent and sustainable solutions, I agree that often times we take on an arm-chair quarterback, "prove it to me, THEN (maybe) I will believe it" approach to new ideas.

-I am guilty of this as well: I have always felt that part of my position is to (as I call it) "see around corners" in terms of anticipating possible problems prior to their occurring.
+I am guilty of this as well: I have always felt that part of my position is to (as I call it) "see around corners" and anticipate possible problems prior to their occurring.
 As a result, there are times when I am more tentative and cautious than perhaps I should be when it comes to innovative solutions to issues that we might have in our school.
 Yet each of has and will continue to encounter problems to which we don't have the solution.
 Furthermore, the answer may just be something that is something so distal to our comfort zone it is nearly inconceivable for us to imagine.

 Last Thursday evening, I watched the movie Apollo 13 for the first time.
 Although I am a movie buff, this was one that I had simply missed for all of these years.
 What a great film, and of course, one of the most gripping scenes in the movie was when the crew aboard Apollo was in danger of dying from toxic levels of carbon dioxide.
 With only a very short period of time and three lives hanging in the balance, a group of engineers at NASA had to find a way to create a square-shaped carbon dioxide scrubber fit into a round hole using only the materials the astronauts could access on a space ship.
 There were no other options.